AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/custom-process-step-aem-workflow.md

 ---
 # Custom Process Step

-This tutorial is intended for AEM Forms customers needing to implement custom process step.
-A process step can execute ECMA script or call custom java code to perform operations.
-This tutorial will explain the steps needed to implement WorkflowProcess that gets executed by the process step.
+This tutorial is intended for AEM Forms customers needing to implement a custom process step.
+A process step can execute an ECMA script or call custom Java&trade; code to perform operations.
+This tutorial will explain the steps needed to implement the WorkflowProcess that gets executed by the process step.

-The main reason for implementing custom process step is to extend the AEM Workflow.
+The main reason for implementing a custom process step is to extend the AEM Workflow.
 For example, if you are using AEM Forms components in your workflow model, you may want to perform the following operations

 * Save the Adaptive Form attachment(s) to the file system
 * Manipulate the submitted data